 I love having my own closet.
-I found the vintage dresser on Craigslist and painted it with Annie Sloan Paris Grey chalk paint.
-The mirror is old, and I stenciled with this Springtime in Paris stencil has moved around the house for years.
+I found the vintage dresser on Craigslist and painted with an aged grey paintt.
+The mirror is old, and I stenciled it with my Springtime in Paris stencil.
+The mirror has moved around the house for years!
 I hung a vintage crystal chandelier (made in Sweden – see some possibilities HERE) in here, and it adds so much femininity.

 The ceiling is vaulted which gives it a very lofty feeling in person.
 If you saw this short video of me walking around the house, you get a better sense of the proportions:

 The Belgian linen chair and pillow are RH.
 Here is a similar set of 2 chairs:

 And this pair of chairs is at an unheard of price!

 Oh, the master bath had some issues before we gutted it.

 I used to have this bench below in here – but moved it to the new bathroom we created downstairs.